raoconnor/raoconnor.github.io/_posts/2023-02-01-tech-book-must-read.md

-# Tech books must reads
+# Tech book must reads

 ***There are few things that match listening to the narrative of smart people.